wp-plugins/role-scoper/readme.txt

 = Major Bug Fixes =
 * BugFix : File Filtering was not imposed based on Post/Page Restrictions or Default Category Roles (also required Private visibility)
-* BugFix : File Filtering did not work on new MU blogs until plugin re-activation or File Filtering re-enable
 * BugFix : RS Restrictions and Roles were not applied to Sticky Posts
 * BugFix : Attachment filenames with spaces, parenthesis and other special chars caused corrupt or ineffective .htaccess (possibly resulting in Internal Server Error)
 * BugFix : Last blog paging link sometimes hidden when Hidden Content Teaser enabled (also caused WP-PageNavi conflict)
 * BugFix : With Revisionary (or possibly other plugins) enabled, posts are inappropriately forced into default category in logged user cannot post there.
 * BugFix : Custom calls to wp_dropdown_pages (in template or other plugin code) were sometimes filtered inappropriately
-* BugFix : If redundant Page / Post / Category roles were stored to database, they could only be deleted one at a time (giving the appearance and effect of a failed role deletion)
-* BugFix : On some installations, Page Roles could not be updated correctly following upgrade from older Role Scoper version
-* BugFix : On abnormally configured web servers, RS menu links did not work

 = Minor Bug Fixes =
 * BugFix : When previewing a post, non-editors don't see Page or Post listings in sidebar / topbar